-ILO and DRAC support power control only - they do not support temperature and sensor monitoring.
+ILO and DRAC support power control only; they do not support temperature and sensor monitoring.
+Roamer supports power control and console access.

 In order for Platform Management to work correctly, you must first define interfaces for each host (see Add Interfaces on page 19).
-In some cases, you must manually configure an IP address for the Platform Management Controller-in most cases, however, you can use DHCP to configure this address.
+In some cases, you must manually configure an IP address for the Platform Management Controller.
+In most cases, however, you can use DHCP to configure this address.
 To view information about each interface, see dhcpd.conf.

 The IPMI dialog defines which interface is used for Platform Management.
 Typically, the Management Device is easily identified because its MAC or IP address is an offset of the host.
 For example, a host with a MAC address of 00:11:22:33:44:56 and an IP address of 10.0.0.1 might have a Management Device with a MAC address 00:11:22:33:44:59 and set an IP address of 10.0.2.1.
-In this case, the MAC offset would be 000000000000 (Greater) and the IP offset would be 0.0.2.0 (Greater).
+In this case, the MAC offset would be 000000000003 (Greater) and the IP offset would be 0.0.2.0 (Greater).